 Tim Miller – Founder and Director

-Tim Miller started Texas EquuSearch Mounted Search and Recovery Team was started in August 2000 with the purpose to provide Volunteer Horse Mounted Search and Recovery for Lost and Missing persons.
+Tim Miller started Texas EquuSearch Mounted Search and Recovery Team in August 2000 with the purpose to provide Volunteer Horse Mounted Search and Recovery for Lost and Missing persons.
 The team’s existence and purpose is dedicated to the memory of Laura Miller, the daughter of our founding director, Tim Miller.
 Laura was abducted and murdered in North Galveston County in 1984.
 Our team is composed of volunteers of various experiences, with many being experienced horse owners.

 Texas EquuSearch has been involved in 1,320+ searches in approximately 42 states in the United States, Aruba, Sri Lanka, Mexico, Jamaica, Dominican Republic and Nicaragua.
 Our efforts have proven successful with returning over 300 missing people home to their families safely, many of which would have been deceased.
 Texas EquuSearch is responsible for recovering the remains of 140 missing loved ones, bringing closure to many families.
 Many of the 118 cases have resulted in criminal cases.
 At no time during any of the searches was evidence compromised by Texas EquuSearch.
 Therefore, the suspect(s) were brought to justice resulting in convictions.
 Additionally, Mr. Miller has been involved in several murder trials.